Sarasvati Productions

 Sarasvàti Productions, often stylized Sarasvati Productions, was a Canadian feminist theatre company.
-Sarasvati hosts several annual events including the International Women's Week Cabaret of Monologues, One Night Stand, and FemFest.
+Sarasvati hosted several annual events including the International Women's Week Cabaret of Monologues, One Night Stand, and FemFest.

 History

 Sarasvati Productions was founded in 1998 in Toronto and permanently relocated to Winnipeg in 2000.
 The company was founded by Hope McIntyre who named it after the Hindu goddess, Saraswati.

 In 2003, Sarasvati launched their International Women's Week Cabaret of Monologues.
 The cabaret features monologues from local artists pertaining to the annual theme.
 In 2008, the Cabaret of Monologues expanded to include touring across Manitoba.
 In 2017, Sarasvati relaunched their One Night Stand series.
 One Night Stand features ten-minute snippets from plays written by local playwrights.

 In 2020, McIntyre stepped down as artistic director and Frances Koncan was appointed the incoming artistic director.
 Koncan resigned in March 2021.
 In 2023, the Board of Directors announced the closure of the company.